 All three nodes are actively involved in the sharing of knowledge amongst researchers within the CBTBR through lab meetings held at least weekly.
-Journal Club meetings, held weekly at the three sites, also provide an opportunity to share broader-based scientific issues and ideas within the field of biological sciences within and beyond our own institutions.
-Team members, staff and students also attend numerous local and international conferences, often as invited speakers, where we shared our work with the international community.
-We have had even more meetings than in the past with health authorities, such as W and E Cape Departments of Health, to share with them our findings and the implication of these.
-Team members also advised international organisations, such as the TB Alliance and the WHO.
+Journal Club meetings, held weekly at the three sites, also provide an opportunity to share broader-based scientific issues and ideas within the field of biological sciences within and beyond CoE hosting institutions.
+Team members, staff and students also attend numerous local and international conferences, often as invited speakers, where they shared their work with the international community.
+Regular meetings with the relevant health authorities, such as the Western and Eastern Cape Departments of Health, to share findings.

 Knowledge translation to stakeholder groups

-CBTBR members were involved in numerous public awareness activities countrywide in 2015:
+CBTBR members were involved in numerous public awareness activities countrywide in 2016:

-- Dr Joanna Evans assisted with conceptualizing and facilitating the Biology Workshops conducted by the Eh!
+- Dr. Joanna Evans assisted with facilitating the Biology Workshops conducted by the Eh!
 Woza public engagement programme, with the aim of educating learners aged 15 – 17 from Khayelitsha, Cape Town, about the intricacies of biomedical TB research, specifically TB drug discovery.

 - Members of the Wits node participated in the University open and exhibition days.
 They created and manned an exhibit to profile the work done at the CBTBR.

-- In March 2015, Prof. Kana served as a judge for the 2014 (to be awarded in 2015) edition of the Discovery Health Journalism Awards.
+- In March 2016, Prof. Kana served as a judge for the 2015 (to be awarded in 2016) edition of the Discovery Health Journalism Awards.
 He reviewed health related journalism in different categories, including television, radio, print media and trade publications.
 He provided feedback to journalists regarding reporting style and made recommendations to improve health reporting in these sectors.
-Prof. Kana was also invited to attend the awards function on the 27th May 2015, where presentations were made to the journalists with winning entries.
+Prof. Kana was also invited to attend the awards function on the 25th May 2016, where presentations were made to the journalists with winning entries.